aakkssqq/MaxAccount/README.md

 # Relevent data and rule files are included in the folder "UseCase" of this repository.

-The above videos do not have recorded voice.
-Next step the author consider to design a set of training videos titled "Accounting for IT Profession" to be published in Udemy or other online education platform.
+The above videos do not have recorded voices.
+Next step the author considers to design a set of training videos titled "Accounting for IT Profession" to be published in Udemy or other online education platform.